Axalta Schedules First-Quarter 2023 Earnings Conference Call

-/EIN News/ -- GLEN MILLS, Pa., April 03, 2023 (GLOBE NEWSWIRE) -- Axalta Coating Systems (NYSE: AXTA), a leading global coatings company, will release its first-quarter 2023 financial results after the close of trading on Tuesday, May 2.
+GLEN MILLS, Pa., April 03, 2023 (GLOBE NEWSWIRE) -- Axalta Coating Systems AXTA, a leading global coatings company, will release its first-quarter 2023 financial results after the close of trading on Tuesday, May 2.
 The release and supporting materials will be posted to the Investor Relations portion of axalta.com.

 In addition, the company will host a conference call at 8 a.m.
 ET on Wednesday, May 3.
 Chris Villavarayan, Chief Executive Officer and President, and Sean Lannon, Senior Vice President and Chief Financial Officer, will review the company's financial performance for the period.
 A live webcast of the conference call will be available here.
 A replay of the webcast will be posted shortly after the call and will remain accessible through May 3, 2024.